 These are the declared FEMA disaster areas in Florida and Georgia.
 If you live in one of these counties:

 If you live in the affected areas listed above, call our toll-free hotline now at 1-866-395-7198.

 Preparing for the next storm

-Consolidated Credit also reminds anyone living on the East and Gulf Coasts that storm season is not over.
-It goes through November 30, so these may not be the last storms we see this year.
-If you live in a coastal region or even inland in a flood zone, it’s crucial that you take steps to prepare before a hurricane.
+Consolidated Credit also reminds anyone living on the East and Gulf Coasts that storm season is not over yet.
+Although no major storms are currently forecast, hurricane season won’t officially end until November 30, 2018.
+If you live near a coast, it’s crucial that you take steps to prepare before a hurricane.

 This booklet can help you take the right steps to ensure that your finances can weather any natural disaster: